 The care you receive from a Helping Hands carer will depend on what your medical and personal requirements are.
 We will take into account your interests and hobbies as well as the treatment you are currently receiving, so that your personal care plan reflects your specific requirements.

 We can work with local physiotherapists to ensure you are receiving appropriate treatment for muscle cramps and stiffness.
 If you have been prescribed with Riluzole, we can help you manage your medication and monitor the effects it may be having.
-We can monitor pain and issue you with required pain relief so that you are comfortable and can manage your symptoms.
+We can support you with pain management and prescribed pain relief so that you are comfortable and can manage your symptoms.

 Specialist palliative care

-Our carers have extensive experience providing specialist palliative care for customers who live with motor neurone.
+Helping Hands has extensive experience providing palliative care for customers who live with MND.
 We understand the complexities of the condition and how symptoms can worsen over time.
 Due to the progression of the condition, we will also help you and your family discuss an advanced directive looking at your options as symptoms progress.
-This may include whether or not you would consider a feeding tube if you were no longer able to swallow food or liquid, whether or not you would consider a breathing tube if respiratory failure occurs.
+This may include whether or not you would consider a feeding tube if you were no longer able to swallow food or liquid.
 These decisions can be extremely difficult for you and your family to discuss, but your carer will be there to help you through the entire process if you want and need a little extra support.
 We can also support you with respiratory support if this is needed.

 Sally's story: living with MND